barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 For each of these numbers, we compute the likelihood function using this number as the new $$\mu$$.
 We then compare this likelihood to the likelihood of the previously selected $$\mu$$.
 If it's better, we accept it.
 If it's worse, we accept it with probability (TODO whatever the ratio equation is).

+TODO - do the series of probability selections

 We do this for a long time until the distribution has converged (think - if we picked some insane starting value for the $$\mu$$ proposal, then we'd accept most of the subsequent proposals, which could warp the distribution).